 - Independently manned scoring system.

-Overall the Cybersecurity Challenge aims to stimulate interest in information and cyber security with computer networks by presenting students with challenges that replicate real-world scenarios.
-The eventual aim is for SANReN to sponsor the winning student team to compete at an appropriate international competition, such as the European Cyber Security Challenge or the BRICS skills challenge, similar to the CHPC’s sponsorship of the CHPC Student Cluster Competition winners to participate in the ISC Student Cluster Competition.
-There is also an opportunity to initiate and grow the Cyber Security Challenge into an African Cyber Games event to potentially be hosted in collaboration with the three Regional Research and Education Networks (RRENs) spanning Africa, i.e. Ubuntunet Alliance, WACREN and ASREN.
+Due to the high interest among students, the CSC competition is divided into two rounds.
+The qualifier rounds allow students from universities across South Africa (including Botswana and Namibia) to compete for positions in the final.
+Upon completion of the qualifier rounds, the top eight teams will be invited to represent their university in the final at the CHPC National Conference.
+The eventual aim is for SANReN to sponsor the winning student team to compete in an appropriate international competition, such as the European Cyber Security Challenge or the BRICS skills challenge, similar to the CHPC’s sponsorship of the CHPC Student Cluster Competition winners to participate in the ISC Student Cluster Competition.
+There is also an opportunity to initiate and grow the Cyber Security Challenge into an African Cyber Games event to potentially be hosted in collaboration with the three Regional Research and Education Networks (RRENs) spanning Africa.